rust-lang/rfcs/text/0000-try-trait-v2.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+Waiting on crater:
+- [ ] Find out more about how widespread the accidental interconversions are, and change the RFC to propose whether to bless/lint/remove them, and how.

 Questions from T-libs to be resolved in nightly:
 - [ ] What vocabulary should `Try` use in the associated types/traits?
 Output+residual, continue+break, or something else entirely?